HiraethEcho/archdot/readme/pacman_man.md

 -v, --verbose
 Output paths such as the Root, Conf File, DB Path, Cache Dirs, etc.

---arch **arch**
-Specify an alternate architecture.

 --cachedir **dir**
 Specify an alternative package cache location (the default is /var/cache/pacman/pkg).
 Multiple cache directories can be specified, and they are tried in the order they are passed to pacman.
 NOTE: This is an absolute path, and the root path is not automatically prepended.

---color **when**
-Specify when to enable coloring.
-Valid options are always, never, or auto.  always forces colors on; never forces colors off; and auto only automatically enables colors when outputting onto a tty.

 --config **file**
 Specify an alternate configuration file.